shankarsamidala/Codex-ProjectTasks/README.md

 2. **Exploring Project Structure:**
    - Identify and explain the purpose of key files and directories in a Django project (e.g., `settings.py`, `urls.py`, `manage.py`).
    - Create a new Django app named "MyApp" using the command `python manage.py startapp MyApp`.

+## Task Set 2: APP Creation

+1. **APP Setup and URl Configuration:**
+   - Create a new Django apps named "Products", "Home" and "Orders"  .
+   - Create View for Each APP with "HttpResponse".
+   - Configure URLs for all APPs.